paritosh-101/Basic-Financial-and-Misc-Advice/README.md

 ### Index Funds

 Index funds are mutual funds (MF) that are a collection of stocks (portfolio) of the companies that have the greatest influence on the market and ultimately affect its performance.
-They are agood place to start investing your money for the longer run (> 10 years).
+They are a good place to start investing your money for the longer run (> 10 years).

 ### Investing in Mutual Funds